Updated May 28, 2021

 Boston Medical Center's priority is the safety of our patients, employees and visitors.
 To balance the needs of our patients with ensuring we have a safe hospital, visitors will be limited due to COVID-19.

-- COVID-negative patients will be allowed to have one visitor per day, between 2 and 7 p.m.
-Each patient may have more than one visitor over the course of their stay, but not more than one visitor per day.
+- COVID-negative patients will be allowed to have one visitor per day, between noon and 7 p.m.
+Each patient may have more than one visitor during their stay, but not more than one visitor per day.

 - End-of-life patients may be allowed multiple visitors.
 Where there are multiple visitors here to visit the patient, only one visitor will be allowed at a time – typically rotations would be not more than 30 minutes.